Brabow/New_MoulPack/README.md

   - Erase by pressing E while drawing
   - Change color with T (Purple -> Green -> Red -> Yellow)
 - Sort items
-  - Press End to sort the cupboard
+  - Press M to sort the cupboard
-  - Press Home to sort the ship
+  - Press N to sort the ship
   - Press J with an item to override its sorting location
 - Every kind of object can be picked up while the lobby hasn't started yet
 - End of day screen also displays the cause of deaths (up to 8 players)